JHodgkins/MSP3-Movie2Archive/README.md

 The My collection main area displays the added movies in a easy to understand list group, each list item contains the title, a snippet of the users note, and a view and edit link for easy editing and viewing of their archived movie title.

 The Profile section was developed to be the hub for the end user, the page contains again a large above the fold section which on the left gives a friendly welcome message and suggestions on what to do.
-The right ide shows a large counter showing the total number of movies archived by the user.
+The right side shows a large counter showing the total number of movies archived by the user.
 Below this is the main area which contains large tap/click target list group buttons which are sectioned into two parts, what would you like to do and update user details.
 These both contain a button with a text description summary of the buttons action, there are also extra information list items which are indicated by a ‘info’ tag.